tristanlatr/WPWatcher/README.md

 # Wheter to include Informations in the reports
 send_infos=Yes

-# If set to yes, will send reports even is they is alert.
+# If set to yes, will send reports even is there is no alert.
-# Use with verbose=yes to send complete wpscan output by email all the time
 # Will send emails even if wpscan exited with non zero status code
-# Always email wpscan informations
 always_send_reports=No

 # Default email report recepients, will always receive email reports of all sites